 Clarification first: every single time I see an explanation for chilli powder written on an American website, it is described as chilli peppers mixed with other stuff.
 To most of the rest of the world, chilli powder, is just that – chilli peppers in powdered form, nothing else added.
 What Americans would call ground cayenne or cayenne powder.

-Berbere is a spicy mix, so whatever chillies you use, make sure that they have a bit of heat in them, how much heat, does depend on your tolerance level.
+Berbere is a spicy mix, so whatever chillies you use, make sure that they have a bit of heat in them.
+How much heat will depend on your tolerance level.
 You have to make your wots so you can eat them, right?
-So get a medium hot variety if you can’t stand too much heat in your food or go for a hot version if that rocks your boat.
+So get a medium hot variety if you can’t stand too much heat in your food .
+Or go for a hot version if that rocks your boat.

 Allspice, Jamaican Pepper in Berbere

-An essential ingredient in Caribbean and Middle Eastern cooking, allspice, as its name suggests, gives you the aroma of so many spices in one.
-I like to add some allspice berries in my berbere, because it lends touches of cinnamon, nutmeg and cloves to the mix.
+Allspice is an essential ingredient in Caribbean and Middle Eastern cooking.
+As its name suggests, it gives you the aroma of so many spices in one.
+I like to add them in my berbere, because it lends touches of cinnamon, nutmeg and cloves to the mix.
 Click here to read more about it.
 If you can’t get allspice, just leave it out and play around with the other spices as mentioned in the recipe below.

 Now, let’s take a look at how to make Berbere at home!
 And once we’ve mastered that, we shall move on to the most famous of Ethiopian recipes – Doro Wot, as you see below!